Evolution of the wolf: Canis familiaris (domestic dog)

 In 2002, a study was undertaken into the fossil skulls of two large canids that had been found buried within meters of the doorway of what was once a mammoth-bone hut at the Eliseevichi-I Upper Paleolithic site in the Bryansk Region on the Russian Plain, and using an accepted morphologically based definition of domestication declared them to be "Ice Age dogs".
-The carbon dating gave a calendar-year age estimate that ranged between 16,945–13,905 YBP.
+The carbon dating gave a calendar-year age estimate that ranged between 16,945 and 13,905 YBP.
 In 2013, a study looked at one of these skulls and its mitochondrial DNA sequence was identified as Canis familiaris.

 In 2015, a zooarchaeologist stated that "In terms of phenotypes, dogs and wolves are fundamentally different animals."

 In 1986, a study of skull morphology found that the domestic dog is morphologically distinct from all other canids except the wolf-like canids.
 "The difference in size and proportion between some breeds are as great as those between any wild genera, but all dogs are clearly members of the same species."
 In 2010, a study of dog skull shape compared to extant carnivorans proposed that "The greatest shape distances between dog breeds clearly surpass the maximum divergence between species in the Carnivora.
 Moreover, domestic dogs occupy a range of novel shapes outside the domain of wild carnivorans."